dfelinto/blender-manual/manual/modeling/curves/properties/shape.rst

    Fills the curve after applying all modification that might deform the curve (i.e. shape keys and modifiers).

 .. _curve-shape-path-curve-deform:

+Curve Deform
    .. _bpy.types.Curve.use_radius:

    Radius
       Causes the deformed object to be scaled by the set curve radius.
       Utilized when using a curve as a path or when using the :doc:`/modeling/modifiers/deform/curve`.

    .. _bpy.types.Curve.use_stretch:

    Stretch
       The *Stretch* curve option allows you to let the mesh object stretch, or squeeze, over the entire curve.
       To get the expected result, use this together with the *Bounds Clamp* option.
       Utilized when using the :doc:`/modeling/modifiers/deform/curve`.

    .. _bpy.types.Curve.use_deform_bounds:

    Bounds Clamp
       When this option is enabled, the object and mesh offset along the deformation axis is ignored.
       This can be useful with the *Stretch* option or when using a negative axis.
       Utilized when using the :doc:`/modeling/modifiers/deform/curve`.